 Ninja Forms is a robust contact form designer, which is free for anyone to use.
 You can set up payment systems, customize the fields and it includes anti-spam such as Google reCaptcha elements.
 It’s also widely popular among WordPress users as it has more than 900,000 active installs.

 Contact Form 7 is one of the most popular form developers available for WordPress.
 With over three million active installs, a vast portion of users find it easy to implement and customize.
 It also uses anti-spam elements such as CAPTCHA and integration with Akismet filtering.

 Contact Is Important for Any Website

 Giving visitors the ability to contact you is important.
 Adding a link to an email address in WordPress is possible, but it makes more sense to use a contact form.
-In either case, providing the means to get in touch with you has potential to improve customer relations or open yourself up to other opportunities.
+In either case, providing the means to get in touch with you has the potential to improve customer relations or open yourself up to other opportunities.

 What kind of anti-spam measures do you use on your site?
 Has adding an email link or contact form increased interaction between yourself and visitors?